 Board of Directors

 Internationally reknowned paleontologist and conservationist.
 Formerly Director of the National Museums of Kenya and the Kenya Wildlife Service, Secretary to the Cabinet and Head of Public Service, Kenya.
-Kenyan, residing in Nairobi.
+He is a Kenyan, residing in Nairobi.

 Harold Wackman – Secretary / Treasurer